NCIP/gdc-docs/docs/API/Users_Guide/Data_Analysis.md

 ```
 ### Survival Analysis Endpoint

 [Survival plots](/Data_Portal/Projects/#Survival-Analysis) are generated for different subsets of data, based on variants or projects, in the GDC Data Portal.
-The `analysis/survival` endpoint can be used to programmatically retrieve the raw data used to generate these plots and apply different filters to the data.
+The `/analysis/survival` endpoint can be used to programmatically retrieve the raw data used to generate these plots and apply different filters.
 Note that the `fields` and `format` parameters cannot be modified.

  __Example 1:__ A user wants to download data to generate a survival plot for cases from the project TCGA-DLBC.